find your perfect postgrad program

 Why should I study Global Health?
 With global health inequalities at an all-time high, and issues like population growth and climate change intensifying the situation, it's clear that as an international community, we need to take action.

-Specialising in global health will set you up to step up and lead, providing essential technical support, addressing the social determinants of health and decreasing the shared burden of global disease.
+Specialising in global health will prepare you to step up and lead, providing essential technical support, addressing the social determinants of health and decreasing the shared burden of global disease.

 Boosting your skills in this critical field will give you the tools to change lives and help tackle some of the biggest challenges faced by humanity.